 How to Render Lard

 Over the past few years I have fallen more and more in love with cooking and baking with lard.
-It makes beautiful pastries and I love the flavor of roasting veg and other savory foods in this beautiful silky white fat.
+I love the flavor of roasting veg and other savory foods in this beautiful silky white fat and making incredible flaky lard biscuits.

 However, growing up I remember adults referencing lard almost as if it was a bad word.
 I would hear things like,”my grandmother used to make the best biscuits, but they were filled with lard!!”
 And then everyone would gasp as if this was a terribly awful thing.